 We’ve been working on an auditing and reflection tool based on the science capital dimensions, to see what it could tell us about our practice.
-I checked out the Science Museum’s Cravings exhibition (before it closed) with it in hand.
-The exhibition is all about what makes us crave the foods we love, and presents scientific research about what affects those urges.
+The Cravings exhibition is all about what makes us crave the foods we love, and presents scientific research about what affects those urges.

 I found the tool helped me reflect on how we can make connections to visitors’ own experiences.
 That’s important, because the research around science capital suggests that drawing on people’s own experiences and knowledge helps make the science relevant and inclusive; if people are able to see the concepts in their own life, and even better, if there is some opportunity to talk about it with people they know, then the idea they’ve learned about becomes meaningful, not something distant and ‘other’ that exists only in the museum.